RenaudDev/FathersProject/content/Ignatius Of Antioch/Ignatius Of Antioch.md

 ---
-title: "Ignatius of Antioch"
+title: "Ignatius Of Antioch"
+enableToc: true
 ---
+# St. Ignatius Of Antioch

+## Who is St. Ignatius of Antioch?

+## Writings of St. Ignatius Of Antioch
 - [[The Epistle of Ignatius of Antioch to the Ephesians]]
 - [[The Epistle of Ignatius to the Magnesians]]
--